Edelectix-12/Home-Lab/README.md

 - Adminer for MySQL / MariaDB as Database Management
 - Pi-hole Home as DNS
 - eZ Server Monitor as Monitoring & Status Pages
+- Dashy as Personal Dashboard
+- Jellyfin as Software Media System

 Phase 4 - Monitoring